Vikenes/FYS4150/project3/README.md

-# FYS4150 Project 3:
+# FYS4150 Project 3: The Penning trap

 We present the work of Vetle A. Vikenes, Johan M. Kroken and Nanna Bryne in FYS4150.

-The answers to the problems are presented in `latex/project3.pdf`.
+The project report is found as `latex/project3.pdf`.

 ## The code